 - 1. When modifying the front page, a user cannot cut and paste from Microsoft Word.
 The user can cut and paste from Notepad. - 2.
 If you use installer to Modify software, the desktop links may break.
 Running the installer again in Repair mode will fix the links. - 3.
 The status window may not appear while analyzing local patients. - 4.
-For Sleep patients, if the user changes the times that are included in Full Disclosure on the Reporting screen, the AHI# will have to be recalculated. - 5.
-For Sleep patients, if the user updates the trend, you will need to do a manual Update before calculating AHI# as the system will update the data again once you leave the trend screen and the AHI calculation will be lost. - 6.
 Desaturation Table Right clicking and double-clicking on a line does not function as advertised.